cnsuhao/wortserchilo/guide_en.md

 relies on the Wiktionary's online Parsoid service to do that conversion.
 The conversion process is optional however as you can read definitions from the Wikitext just fine.
 By leaving the conversion step out you can still use it offline.
 You can also host a Parsoid server on your local machine, but Parsoid needs a Mediawiki set up so it's quite a hassle.
-I made a guide for doing it but the guide is in Esperanto and only for Debian: [link](./dok/Parsoid-sur-Debian.md).
+I made a guide for doing it but the guide is in Esperanto and only for Debian: [link](./docs/Parsoid-sur-Debian.md).

-This program has several easter eggs for you to find, such as:
+This program has several misfeatures you should know about, such as:
+ - The graphic design I made is kinda shitty.
+To defend my honor I'll have you know I didn't spend a lot of time on it.
  - The English dictionary currently takes over a gigabyte of RAM.
  - The program uses Tesseract's word boundaries for alt + x.
 For languages which don't use spacing to seperate words (like East Asian languages) these aren't very good, although at least it usually gets the characters right.
  - A scroll wheel is necessary for navigating the interface.
  - If you select new dictionaries while dictionaries are still being loaded the GUI freezes for a while.
+ - The first time you click a language in the language selection screen the dictionary description slides in, causing the language list to slide down, which is a bit annoying.

+Despite all this it's very usable as is.
+Furthermore, I'm lazy, so don't expect fixes soon.

 ## Usage